The rare but delightful Red Squirrel can be found in this wood.

 The Red Squirrel Viewing Hide was built in 2001 by Gift to Nature and opened by David Bellamy, it resembles a log cabin and is built mostly from oak and douglas fir harvested from the forest.
 You will also see various sculptures around the hide created by local artists.
 In 2015 we refurbished the hide, installing new interpretation materials, magnifying posts to inspect your forest-finds and some huge leaf seats which you can relax in and gaze up into the forest canopy.

-The Pearl-Bordered Fritillary disappeared from Parkhurst Forest despite efforts to save it.
+The Pearl-Bordered Fritillary disappeared from Parkhurst Forest in 2012 despite efforts to save it.
 Coppicing areas to encourage Dog-Violet growth, was one part, but why it disappeared isn't really known.
 No other sites close by would have reinforced its presence here so it naturally died out.
 There may be another re-introduction of this splendid species into the wood and other woods close by.

 Parkhurst Forest consists of both ancient woodland and heathland., it is a haven for wildlife with many species of bird such as garden warbler, nightjar, woodcock, green and great spotted woodpecker and long-eared owl.